punk-security/secret-magpie/README.md

   --no-cleanup          Don't remove checked-out repositories upon completion --out-format {csv,json}
   --parallel-repos PARALLEL_REPOS
-                        Number of repos to process in parallel - more than 3 not advised (default: 5) --disable-trufflehog  Scan without trufflehog --disable-gitleaks    Scan without gitleaks --single-branch       Scan only the default branch --dont-store-secret   Do not store the plaintext secret in the results --no-stats            Do not output stats summary
+                        Number of repos to process in parallel - more than 3 not advised (default: 3) --disable-trufflehog  Scan without trufflehog --disable-gitleaks    Scan without gitleaks --single-branch       Scan only the default branch --dont-store-secret   Do not store the plaintext secret in the results --no-stats            Do not output stats summary

-github:
+github/gitlab/azuredevops:
-  --org ORG             Github organisation name to target --pat PAT             Github Personal Access Token for API access and cloning
+  --org ORG             Organisation name to target --pat PAT             Personal Access Token for API access and cloning

 bitbucket:
   --workspace WORKSPACE